Raw data in insurance needs processing, cleaning, and polishing. Only then can it be packaged. This is what we call data enrichment.

 There are many ways to discuss value.
 Let’s talk about the cost of not correctly enriching the data.
 An insurance company looked into agency performance.
 They set up criteria to measure which agencies brought in the most profitable business and which agencies cost the company money.
 They identified several agencies writing very few P&C policies, and in general, the loss ratios were very high.

 They decided to put these companies on a development path.
 There were some rather harsh adjustments recommended.
 Seems like a good use of data, right?
 Not so fast.
 Let’s close this loop.
-The company failed to realize their data warehouse did not include their L&A book of business.
+The company failed to realize their data warehouse did not include its L&A book of business.
 Several of these “poorly” performing agencies were not actively marketing P&C insurance.
 They only sold P&C insurance to existing L&A clients as a service to keep the more lucrative L&A business.
 One of these “poorly” performing agencies was the largest, most profitable L&A agency the company had.

 The lack of proper enrichment led this company to conclusions that were incorrect and put a very valuable relationship at risk.